SanjayBarman15/FacultySalaryToken/README.md

 The **FacultySalaryToken** project aims to enhance the management and distribution of faculty salaries through blockchain technology.
 By tokenizing salaries and integrating staking rewards, we provide a transparent and efficient system.
 This project is designed to streamline salary payments and offer additional benefits to faculty members, promoting a decentralized and modern approach to salary management.

+## Features ✨

+- **💸 Tokenized Salaries**: Faculty salaries are distributed as tokens.
+- **🔒 Staking Rewards**: Faculty can stake tokens to earn rewards over time.
+- **🛡️ Secure & Transparent**: Transactions occur on a secure and transparent blockchain.
+- **⚙️ Automated Distribution**: Salaries are automatically distributed by the contract.
+- **🌐 Decentralized Control**: Faculty manage their tokens autonomously.

 ## Flowchart

         +--------------------------------+